yumenaka/archives/README.md

 }
 defer out.Close()

-// we can use the Archive type to gzip a tarball
+// we can use the CompressedArchive type to gzip a tarball
-// (compression is not required; you could use Tar directly) format := archives.Archive{
+// (since we're writing, we only set Archival, but if you're
+// going to read, set Extraction) format := archives.CompressedArchive{
 	Compression: archives.Gz{},
 	Archival:    archives.Tar{},
 }